lincolnpoh/github-learning-repo/README.md

 - "git checkout -": This command will allow us to switch between master/main branch with the branch that we are currently working on.
 Running it once from another branch other than master/main will check out the master/main branch.
 Running it once more will allow us to switch back to the branch we were previously working on.

+- "git reset": This command will unstage all files which have been added (known as staged as well).
+It won't modify or delete anything, just unstage all staged files.

+- "git reset [Insert commit ID found through "git log" command.
+Eg: 63756711834cbb6a5e56c48db770bf1d440b2190]": This will allow us to reset back to a previous commit state.
+The HEAD will now be moved to that specified commit ID.
+Also, DO NOT reset code on a remote repository in GitHub.
+It will screw up the git history.